pbeens/Data-Dunkers/README.md

 If you are doing these activities as part of a workshop, you can use this [Google Slides presentation](https://bit.ly/dd-slides) as a starting point.
 Simply make a copy of the entire slideshow and then delete or modify slides as necessary.

-If you are doing the short form workshop that focuses on the **Hoops** activity, you can use this [Google Slides presentation](https://bit.ly/pbl-hoops) as a starting point.
+If you are doing the condensed workshop that focuses on the **Hoops** activity, you can use this [Google Slides presentation](https://bit.ly/pbl-hoops) as a starting point.

 ## Lessons